SainsburyWellcomeCentre/aeon_docs/src/user/sample_datasets.md

 (target-sample-datasets)=
 # Sample Datasets
-To demonstrate Aeon's various features and capabilities, we also provide the following sample datasets that complement the [tutorials](target-tutorials) and [how-to guides](target-how-to).
+To demonstrate Aeon's various features and capabilities, we also provide the following datasets that complement the [tutorials](target-tutorials) and [how-to guides](target-how-to).

+(target-short-datasets)=
 ## Short datasets
+These lightweight datasets are curated excerpts from full experiments, typically sized in **gigabytes (GB)**.
+They are selected to support quick inspection, pipeline prototyping, or tooling validation before committing to full dataset downloads.

 - [**Single mouse in a foraging assay**](sample-data-single-mouse-foraging:): A two-hour snippet of a single mouse in a foraging assay consisting of three food patches.
-See [here](https://aeon.swc.ucl.ac.uk/user/how_to/io_api_example_copy.html) for example code to work with this dataset.

-## Platform paper social experiment analysed datasets (parquet files)

-- [**Platform paper social experiment analysed datasets**](https://app.globus.org/file-manager?origin_id=48cc1398-b591-4f52-85d2-f68801306d4a&origin_path=%2F): Datasets analysed in the [platform paper](https://www.biorxiv.org/content/10.1101/2025.07.31.664513v1) social experiments as parquet files.
-See [here](https://aeon.swc.ucl.ac.uk/user/how_to/social_analysis1.html) and [here](https://aeon.swc.ucl.ac.uk/user/how_to/social_analysis2.html) for example code to work with these datasets.
+(target-full-datasets)=
 ## Full datasets
+These datasets contain complete experimental recordings captured across multiple acquisition machines, with sizes generally in the **terabyte (TB)** range.
+Each dataset is labelled by the experiment name (e.g. `social0.2`) followed by the name of the acquisition machine (e.g. `aeon3`).

-In [Aeon dataset terminology]((https://aeon.swc.ucl.ac.uk/about/design_considerations.html#data-provenance)), 'raw' datasets contain data acquired from _all_ streams used in an experiment, while 'ingest' datasets contain only _a small subset_ of raw data that has been further processed post-acquisition, to be optionally ingested into a database.
-For these experiments, 'ingest' typically only contains further processed full-pose position data and/or weight data.
+"raw" datasets include [raw data](target-data-provenance-raw) acquired from _all_ streams used in an experiment, while "ingest" datasets contain only a _subset_ of post-processed, [derived data](target-data-provenance-derived) (typically full-pose position and/or weight data).

-If you want to use the "cleanest" data for a given experiment, you should use both the 'raw' and 'ingest' datasets.
-See [here](https://aeon.swc.ucl.ac.uk/user/how_to/io_api_example_copy.html) for example code to work with these datasets.
+For most analyses, using both "raw" and "ingest" datasets provides the cleanest and most complete view.

 - **social0.2-aeon3**
     - [raw](https://app.globus.org/file-manager?origin_id=18397e02-9a8e-468e-9494-7f80a41727e5&origin_path=%2F)
     - [ingest](https://app.globus.org/file-manager?origin_id=35289aa3-af85-44aa-8f95-16167a47fde4&origin_path=%2F)